rcaelers/workrave-website/content/en/blog/2019_03_26_workrave-1-10-31-released/index.md

 categories:
   - release
 ---
 Workrave 1.10.31 has been released.
-This releases fixes a few issues in combination with Linux desktop environments and has a few minor improvements.
+This release fixes a few issues in combination with Linux desktop environments and has a few minor improvements.

 <!--more-->